-Indicator lights in the switches show which setting you are in.
+Indicator lights in the switches show which setting your transfer case is in.
 The indicator lights will come on briefly when you turn on the ignition and one will stay on.
 If the lights do not come on, you should take your vehicle to your dealer for service.
-An indicator light will flash while shifting the transfer case.
+An indicator light will flash while the transfer case is being shifted.
 It will remain illuminated when the shift is complete.
 If for some reason the transfer case cannot make a requested shift, it will return to the last chosen setting.